From Humble Unknowing Beginnings…

 Table 1.
 Example LNG Properties

-Typical LNG composition is primarily lower molecular weight Paraffins, (C1 – C4), with small amounts of N2, and possibly Cin some instances.
+Typical LNG composition is primarily lower molecular weight Paraffins, (C1 – C4), with small amounts of N2, and possibly C5 in some instances.
 The LNG composition that a country, for example, Japan, may prefer to purchase depends primarily on the local infrastructure requirements (power plants, residential, industrial needs, etc..).
 The composition of natural gas in utility grids around the world might range from lean to rich depending upon how the infrastructure was originally developed.
 In the United States, the natural gas industry started extracting liquids (NGLs) around 1910, thus the infrastructure has been developed to burn very lean gas as most of the liquids are removed to sell in the hydrocarbon liquids commodity market.
 In other locations, there is a limited demand for the liquid hydrocarbons, so in these instances, the gas in the national grid tends to be richer in heavier hydrocarbons.
 Some example of global specifications for LNG import is shown in Figure 4.
 If the composition of the contracted LNG supply does not meet the countries heating value requirement, the regasified LNG can be blended with heavier hydrocarbons or nitrogen at the receiving terminal.

 Figure 4.
 Example LNG Heating Value Specifications [6]